 Enter gradually: It takes awhile to shift gears and it’s important to settle your physical environment before starting to focus on the new situation.
 When I arrive for a retreat, I put away my food, unpack my personal things, and then explore every nook and cranny to see what’s there.
 Only then do I set up my practice space, eat and rest, and do some simple meditation before reading and sleeping on that first night.
 I think of this as being a hierarchy of needs, where it’s necessary to feel safe, stocked up, and organized before the mind can be at ease enough to meditate.
 It helps to realize this and not expect too much of ourselves right at the start.
 We’re all entering into this new and unfamiliar world.

-Settle in: I’ve often been so emotionally and physically stressed out before entering a retreat that can take a few days to calm down and be able to relax and focus.
+Settle in: I’ve often been so emotionally and physically stressed out before entering a retreat that it can take a few days to calm down and be able to relax and focus.
 So for those first days I keep a note pad next to me so I can jot down some random thoughts and ideas that are still spinning around in my mind.
 This helps me to relax and not worry about forgetting important things later.
 Then these die down, and I put away the note pad.
 We’re also often physically exhausted by the time we get to our retreat and need to sleep and rest, increasing our meditation schedule once our bodies and minds are more present.
 I’ve noticed this change lately, as my concepts about what I can and can’t do gradually sink in and create a new normal.
-I’m not nearly as fixated on the news, I’m relating to food in a more simple and healthy way, and I’m feeling more in touch with myself and the difference between what I should do and what I really want and/or need to do.
+I’m not nearly as fixated on the news, I’m relating to food in a more simple and healthy way, and I’m feeling more in touch with myself and the difference between what I think I should do and what I really want and/or need to do.

 Set your intention: In our current situation, this can be as simple as deciding to be kind to yourself, making a list of a few people to call, keeping your living space clean, cooking something good, taking a shower, learning something new.
 And of course the intention to stay healthy and sane for the benefit of those around you is a good one, because one of these days this will end.
 Contemplate the preciousness of life.